Transcendental poetry: Definition

 The most famous definition of transcendental poetry is given by Friedrich Schlegel in the Journal Athenaum (1800):

 "There is a poetry whose One and All is the relationship of the ideal and the real: it should thus be called transcendental poetry according to the analogy of the technical language of philosophy. […] But we should not care for a transcendental philosophy unless it were critical, unless it portrayed the producer along with the product, unless it embraced in its system of transcendental thoughts a characterization of transcendental thinking: in the same way, that poetry which is not infrequently encountered in modern poets should combine those transcendental materials and preliminary exercises for a poetic theory of the creative power with the artistic reflection and beautiful self-mirroring."

 Friedrich Schlegel writes that transcendental poetry should present the act of artistic creation along with the created work of art.
 In this way, “this poetry should portray itself with each of its portrayals; everywhere and at the same time, it should be poetry and the poetry of poetry.”
 A characteristic of transcendental poetry is the self-reflection so that art “in everything that it represents, it must also represent itself.”
-As a consequence of that, there is no any precise difference between a work of art and a work of criticism.
+As a consequence of that, there is no precise difference between a work of art and a work of criticism.
 A transcendental poem should mirror itself and represent its poetical principle.
 In doing so, a poem is “poetry of poetry” and a self-conscious, critical production.
 In this perspective, criticism and artistic self-consciousness are constitutive parts of the creative work.
 This self-mirroring of the work of art as a reflection on its poetic character is a constitutive element of modern poetic creation, and it also becomes a constitutive element of the work of art.